jeffbski/accum/README.md

  - Ability to automatically adapt to type of first data packet or coerce the data to a particular format
  - Ability to receive just the raw array of data chunks
  - Tested with binary data
+ - Handle multibyte utf8 data which may have gotten split across packets in a stream

 ## Why